cnlpete/candybox/README.md

 - supports CDNs
 - easy to update or migrate
 - SEO optimized (sitemap.xml and basic stuff)
-- 2click social share privacy
+- 2click social share privacy and addThis to make sharing easy
 - Tests for the whole core functions
+- many plugins

 Requirements